 All right, glad you're with us.

-Hour two, there is a vacancy on the Supreme Court, and Anthony Kennedy is retired.
+Hour two, there is a vacancy on the Supreme Court.

-And let me just warn you the left, the Borking, the Clarence Thomas-like style attacks.
+And let me just warn you, the left, the Borking, the Clarence Thomas-like style attacks, it's all coming because that's all the left does.

 It's so predictable.

-Just like, you know, everything that we've been watching with Sarah Sanders and Pam Bondi and Secretary Nielsen and even attacking Baron Trump and even going after uh Don Jr.'s little girl, a four-year-old named Chloe, the president's granddaughter.
+Just like, you know, everything that we've been watching with Sarah Sanders and Pam Bondi and Secretary Nielsen and even attacking Baron Trump and even going after Don Jr.'s little girl, a four-year-old named Chloe, the president's granddaughter.

 That's how bad it's gotten.

-That just that goes now without saying.
+That goes now without saying.

 But this election now just got even bigger.